Rodolfo Tommasi

 Rodolfo Tommasi (24 November 1907 – 13 August 1993) was an Italian footballer.

-Born in Abbazia, Austria-Hungary, he played as forward for several Italian clubs.
-He started plying with local Olympia Abbazia, then he had a spell with ACF Fiorentina in the 1928–29 Divisione Nazionale.
+Born in Abbazia, Austria-Hungary, he played as a forward for several Italian clubs.
+He started playing with local Olympia Abbazia, then he had a spell with ACF Fiorentina in the 1928–29 Divisione Nazionale.
 Between 1929 and 1931 he played with Fiumana in the Serie B and then with Triestina in the 1931–32 Serie A.

 He also played abroad, with BSK Belgrade in the 1932–33 Yugoslav Football Championship.
 While playing in Yugoslavia he played as Rudolf Tomašić.

-He died in his birthplace, in 1993, by then known as Opatija and part of Croatia.
+He died in his birthplace, in 1993, then known as Opatija and part of Croatia.